bUnit-dev/bUnit/src/bunit.web.testcomponents/README.md

 # Writing Tests using in Razor Syntax for Blazor Components

 _**NOTE:** The `bunit.web.testcomponents` project contains an experimental feature that was part of the eariler beta and preview versions of bUnit.
-It is kept around to not break early adopters, but no additional features or improvements is planned to it.
-The following text is from the original documentation written for the feature._
+It is kept around to not break early adopters, but no additional features or improvements is planned to it._

----
+_To keep using this feature, add the [bunit.web.testcomponents](https://www.nuget.org/packages/bunit.web.testcomponents) package to your testing project._

+_The following text is from the original documentation written for the feature._

 ## Introduction